Site Survey Resources

 If you would rather have a print copy to take to the site, that can be found here – please subsequently enter the data collected on paper into the form from a computer or tablet.

 Pictures can be attached directly to the form; if you need to send pictures via email to wclvsitesurvey@gmail.com, include the site location & date taken in the subject.
-Testing should be carried out between May 15th to June 30th, but there is a little wiggle room.
+Testing should be carried out between mid-June and the end of July, but there is a little wiggle room.

 Training Video